bookofproofs/bookofproofs.github.io/_sources/history/14th-century/al-kashi.md

 * He found that al-Kashi had an algorithm for calculating nnnth roots which was a special case of the methods given many centuries later by Ruffini and Horner.
 * The last work by al-Kashi was The Treatise on the Chord and Sine which may have been unfinished at the time of his death and then completed by Qadi Zada.
 * In this work al-Kashi computed sin 1° to the same accuracy as he had computed π in his earlier work.
+* But all these discoveries of al-Kashi's were long unknown in Europe and were studied only in the nineteenth and twentieth centuries by ...
 * Let us end with one final comment on the al-Kashi's work in astronomy.
 * We mentioned earlier the astronomical tables Khaqani Zij produced by al-Kashi.
 * It is worth noting that Ulugh Beg also produced astronomical tables and sine tables, and it is almost certain that these tables were based on al-Kashi's tables and almost certainly produced with al-Kashi's help.